rkw0k/Hotel-Reviews/Project-proposal.md

 [paper](http://sifaka.cs.uiuc.edu/~wang296/paper/p618.pdf),
 [slides](http://times.cs.uiuc.edu/~wang296/paper/latent-aspect-rating-analysis.pptx)

-### Process:
+### Process
+1. Extract reviews and place into SQL database.
-Use tf-idf on the reviews grouped by user-ids.
-Use latent
+2. Use tf-idf on the reviews grouped by user-ids.
+3. Do train-test split on the users.
+4. Generate recommender feature matrix (utility matrix).
+5. Compute user-user recommender with various similarities
+6. Evaluate recommender based on test set using MSE.

+#### Potential problems
+1. Data sparsity.
+Will use matrix factorization or other dimensionality reduction.
+2. Not enough data.
+Will use TripAdvisor's API and scrape.